The Pros and Cons of BYOD Technology Every Employer Needs to Know

-With 85% of Americans now owning a smartphone, one thing is certain: there are plenty of personal devices in the workplace.
+With 90% of Americans now owning a smartphone, one thing is sure: there are plenty of personal devices in the workplace.
 As a result, the Bring Your Own Device (BYOD) movement is gaining traction as many businesses embrace the trend.
 But what are the pros and cons of BYOD, and do the advantages outweigh the risks for your business?

-As you consider the advantages and disadvantages of adopting a BYOD strategy, know that EZComputer Solutions is your trusted partner in managed IT services, cybersecurity, and data backup.
+As you consider the advantages and disadvantages of BYOD, know that we are your trusted partner in managed IT services, cybersecurity, and data backup.
 So, whether you decide to use BYOD in your own company or not, know that we’re here to help make your technology problems disappear and keep your operations trouble-free.

 The Advantages of Using Personal Devices for Work

 Keeping your operations running with BYOD is increasing in popularity.
-BYOD has now grown to the point where 59% of companies allow personal devices for work, and another 13% are planning to enable it.
-And for good reasons too.
+BYOD has now grown to the point where 82% of companies allow personal devices for work to some extent.
+And for good reasons, too.
 Companies using BYOD see increased productivity, more flexibility, and business savings.

 Increased Productivity

 Employees report that they are more productive on their own devices, often because they’re more familiar with the technology and layout.
-For example, a Cisco study stated that U.S. workers saved an average of 81 minutes per week by using their own devices.
+For example, a study found that U.S. workers saved an average of 81 minutes per week by using their own devices.

-Part of the reason is that users are already familiar with their gadgets and can use the same time-saving apps for work as they do for their personal life.
-In addition, employees who are allowed to choose their own devices find it easier and more enjoyable to use them, resulting in greater productivity.
+Part of the reason is that users are already familiar with their gadgets and can use the same time-saving apps for work as they do for their personal lives.
+In addition, employees who can choose their own devices find using them easier and more enjoyable, resulting in greater productivity.

 More Flexibility

 Many employees, especially younger generations, value the ability to work outside the confines of the office.
-And since COVID-19, more employees are working from home than ever before.
+A bring-your-own-device policy can allow that to happen more easily.
+Since COVID-19, more employees have been working from home than ever before.
 Remote work often increases job satisfaction and results in a better quality of work.
 As a result, employees can find a better work/life balance while still maintaining the cybersecurity necessary to protect their employers’ business.

 Decreased Hardware Investment